 PHOTO: Guy Jordan / London School of Economics

 I conduct research and write about global politics and international law.
-A particular interest of mine is the history and innovation of international relations and law.
+A particular interest of mine is the history of international relations and law.

 Publications, media appearances, and speaking engagements